ZenitsuAg/tip-calculator-app-main/README.md

 ### Useful resources

-- [React Docs](https://react.dev/) - This helped me a lot, from writing vanilla JS to React was not by any means easy.
+- [React Docs](https://react.dev/) - This helped me a lot, transitioning from writing vanilla JS to React was not by any means easy.
 I'm super excited to see where how this goes.
 My code feels more organized and like there's a lot of possibilities which each challenge that pops up, it's amazing.

 ## Author